Yann-Situ/PSSFFS2KXX/README.md

 * [ ] Lag if too much balls : make a spawner limit and link the dispawn of a ball to the spawner to increase the spawn count.
 * [ ] I need to adapt the boum delay: i.e apply_impulse instantly on colliding object and a bit after on far objects. nedd a method call_after_a_delay(apply_impulse)
 * [ ] **Bubble/Zap ball teleportation** trailhandler can act very weirdly if used quickly repeatly.
-* [.]
-Need to implement Tilemap interactive objects rotation and flips.
+* :pushpin: Need to implement Tilemap interactive objects rotation and flips.
 * [ ] On **baskets**, a ball that bounces on the ring can do multiple goals.
 * [ ] If multiple explosion breaks the same bloc, it can spawn copies.
 * [ ] Jitter animation when passing from a transition_in to transition_out using rooms.